shierc/oTree/download.md

 ### Plain install

 * From your command line, run the command `pip` to check if Pip is installed.
 If not, you can download it [here](https://pip.pypa.io/en/latest/installing.html).
+* Download [oTree](https://github.com/oTree-org/oTree/archive/master.zip) and unzip it to a convenient location
-* Download [oTree](https://github.com/oTree-org/oTree/archive/master.zip) and then run these commands:
+* In your command line, go to the root directory (where `requirements_base.txt` is) and run these commands:

     ```
     pip install -r requirements_base.txt